 In Brittany France, you find crêperies on every corner.
 Locronan is no different!
 For those of us who love crêpes, well, it’s like a dream come true!
 I love galettes, buckwheat flour savoury crêpes.
 Galettes are perfect for anyone that is travelling in Brittany and gluten-free.

 Find a little outdoor table and order a classic galette with Emmenthal cheese, ham and an egg.
-Pair it with a cold cup of dry Breton cider and voilà – you have the perfect Breton lunch.
+Pair it with a cold cup of dry Breton cider and voilà – you have the perfect Breton lunch in enchanting Locronan France.

 Locronan France: Fun Fact

-Locronan France has been used as a location in several films.
+Locronan Bretagne, as they say in French, has been used as a location in several films.
 You may recognize the village from Tess by Roman Polanski in 1979.
 In 2003, Locronan was used in the filming of Un long dimanche de fiançailles (A Very Long Engagement), a romantic war drama.
 The film was nominated for Best Art Direction and Best Cinematography at the 77th Academy Awards.

 I hope you get the opportunity to visit Locronan France and enjoy it as much as I did.